NewsLocal NewsGrand Rapids

 The crash forced the closure of southbound US-131 near I-196 for hours while crews responded to the scene.
 This portion reopened around 1 a.m.
 Tuesday.

-The state's MiDrive map says the total ramp closure is slated to end on April 30, 2026.
-It says the detour is to travel westbound on I-196, exit at Lane Avenue, then get back on I-196 eastbound before taking the ramp to southbound US-131.
+The state's MiDrive map still reported on Wednesday the total ramp closure would not end until April 30, 2026.
+MDOT says the detour is to travel westbound on I-196, exit at Lane Avenue, then get back on I-196 eastbound before taking the ramp to southbound US-131.

 Follow FOX 17: Facebook - Twitter - Instagram - YouTube